The Neat and Tidy Man

 If a product has beeswax lower than second place and polymers are absent, it’s more likely a balm than a wax.

-Unlike the clear product, it doesn’t pill when disturbed and gives a softer curl.
-For blond and redheaded men, it offers more definition due to the colorant acid red 27, listed here as CI 16185.
+Unlike the clear Brother’s Love product, it doesn’t pill when disturbed, but its hold is softer.
+For blond and redheaded men, it adds definition due to the colorant acid red 27, listed here as CI 16185.

 Even though Brother’s Love Hazelnut contains beeswax, it washes out with plain water.
 This is because the wax is blended into a soap‑based, water‑soluble formula, listed as sodium tallowate, sodium palmkernelate, and sodium cocoate.